saadmas/metrify/README.md

 **Spotify** is awesome.
 You can listen to music on the go, offline, in high quality audio.
 You get personalized playlists, access to an unparalleled catalog of songs, and a sleek, seamless UI.

-But, ever wondered what your most played tracks are?
-How about your most played artists?
+But, ever wondered what your top tracks are?
+How about your top artists?
 Spotify may gave you those stats in their annual "Wrapped" feature, but what if you wanted to know right this second?

 Enter **Metrify** .
-Connect your Spotify account to Metrify to get access to your top 50 most played tracks and artists.
-Wanna put those top played tracks into their own Spotify playlists so you can bump them later?
+Connect your Spotify account to Metrify to get access to your top 50 top tracks and artists.
+Wanna put those tracks into their own Spotify playlists so you can bump them later?
 Got you covered.

 ## Data Model